26 min read

 }

-echo "Collecting cybersecurity telemetry..."
+echo "Collecting macOS cybersecurity telemetry..."

-# 1. Failed Login Attempts (recent)
+# 1. Failed Login Attempts (macOS unified log)

 failed_logins=$(log show --predicate 'eventMessage contains "authentication failure"' --last 1h 2>/dev/null | wc -l | xargs)